lekbit/pp1-temp/README.md

 ---
 ## Features
++ ### Navbar

++ #### Navigation
+    - Located at the top of the page.
+    - The logo image is on the left side.
+    - The navigation buttons are on the right side.
+        * "Home" button - takes you to the main page.
+Selected by default.
+        * "Gallery" button - takes you to a page with a library of images on the theme "Concrete Houses".
+        * "Form" button - takes you to the page for filling out the form for contacting the site's consultants.
+    - The opened link has an underscore.
+    - Navigation buttons also have hover animation
+    - In general, the top panel looks like the user's expectations.

+    - The navigation bar is responsive:
+        * On tablets and phones, the navbar moves down for compactness.
 + #### Footer page

     - Thanks to the tutorial project "Love Running" from which the form was borrowed.